o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-pg, --project-gems`**

-  Outputs a list of the gems that are registered with the specified project's `project.json` file.
-You must specify the project using the `-pp` or `-pn` options..
+  Outputs a list of the Gems that are registered in the specified project's `project.json` file.
+You must specify the project using the `-pp` or `-pn` options.

 - **`-pt, --project-templates`**

-  Outputs a list of the templates that are registered with the specified project's `project.json` file.
-You must specify the project using the `-pp` or `-pn` options..
+  Outputs a list of the templates that are registered in the specified project's `project.json` file.
+You must specify the project using the `-pp` or `-pn` options.

 - **`-prs, --project-restricted`**

-  Outputs a list of the restricted directories that are registered with the specified project's `project.json` file.
-You must specify the project using the `-pp` or `-pn` options..
+  Outputs a list of the restricted directories that are registered in the specified project's `project.json` file.
+You must specify the project using the `-pp` or `-pn` options.

 - **`-pes, --project-external-subdirectories`**

-  Outputs a list of the external subdirectories register with the specified project's `project.json` file.
-You must specify the project using the `-pp` or `-pn` options..
+  Outputs a list of the external subdirectories that are registered in the specified project's `project.json` file.
+You must specify the project using the `-pp` or `-pn` options.

 - **`-ap, --all-projects`**